dgaydukov/cert-aws/sa/files/sa.md

 * Remove GSE `aws cloudtrail update-trail --name=multiRegionTrail --no-include-global-service-events`
 * Change back to multi-region `aws cloudtrail update-trail --name=multiRegionTrail --is-multi-region-trail` You get `Multi-Region trail must include global service events.`.
 So you should do both `aws cloudtrail update-trail --name=multiRegionTrail --is-multi-region-trail --include-global-service-events`.
-So You can't remove GSE from multi-region trail. cross-account role audit (to check who made cross-account request you have to access both cloudTrail logs):
+So You can't remove GSE from multi-region trail.
+Cross-account role audit (to check who made cross-account request you have to access both cloudTrail logs):
 * if your dev account assume role in prod account and call `DeleteBucket` in prod
 * in prod cloudTrail log you will see that `userIdentity` with `type: AssumedRole` and with specific `accessKeyId` called delete bucket api, yet you can't see which user exactly did it
 * in dev cloudTrail log you can see which user called operation `AssumeRole`.
 Since many users can call this api, to distinguish you may use `accessKeyId`